almoslmi/teaching/p5/lesson1/README.md

 ### Microwave Presets

 When you push Quick Minute on your microwave, it turns the light on, starts the turntable, activates the microwave, puts 1:00 on the timer, and begins counting down.
 Once it gets to 0:00, it turns the microwave off, turns the light off, stops the turn table, and beeps.
 If it's one of those horrible microwaves, it beeps every 15 seconds after that until someone opens the door.
 Can you imagine having to push one or more buttons for each of those steps?
-Isn't it so much nicer to push Quick Minute?
+Isn't it so much nicer to simply push Quick Minute?
 If the manufacturer wanted to add a step that starts a disco ball inside the microwave, they could just add that line to the Quick Minute function instead of making you remember to add that in everytime you pushed the button sequence.
 It might look something like this in JavaScript.

 ```javascript
 function quickMinute() {